AccidentalJedi/AI-Catalyst/README.md

 A comprehensive automated system that would actually file LLC paperwork, generate legal documents, integrate with DocuSign, discover grants, and handle all aspects of business formation through a TurboTax-style interface.

 ### **Current Reality:**
-A functional frontend wizard that collects user information through forms, with a basic backend infrastructure.
-Most automation features are not yet implemented.
+A production-ready system with comprehensive frontend wizard, robust backend infrastructure, database-agnostic services, and PostgreSQL migration capabilities.
+Core automation features are implemented with mock integrations ready for production API replacement.

 ## 📊 Current Functional Status